 With physical rewards, things get even trickier.
 Again, you’ll need to find those supplies.
 Just this one step alone can be a big source of headache.
 For your project, usually, there will be numerous suppliers for the raw material – make sure to contact multiple suppliers and get quotes from many different parties for different quantities of production.
 Beyond supplies, you have to keep in mind the cost for prototypes and what it will cost you to actually scale up the production.

-With this all in mind, you’ll need to calculate your product cost into a per-unit basis.
-That’ll give you the information you need to more accurately price the item so that you don’t come out at a loss to make each one.
+With this all in mind, you’ll need to calculate your product cost on a per-unit basis.
+That’ll give you the information you need to more accurately price the Kickstarter reward item so that you don’t come out at a loss to make each one.

 2. Shipping/fulfillment – what it costs to get that product to backers.